 Erythema poliformo mayor may require hospital admission for supportive care, particularly if severe oral involvement restricts alcohol consumption.

 The role of oral corticosteroids remains controversial, as no controlled study has shown any benefit.
-However, for severe disease, a measure of 0.5-1 mg / kg / d of prednis (ol) is often used early in the disease process.
+However, for severe disease, a measure of 0.5-1 mg/kg / d of prednisone (ol) is often used early in the disease process.

-Recurrent erythema multiforme is usually treated initially with continuous oral acyclovir for 6 months at a dose of 10 mg / kg / d in divided doses (eg, 400 mg twice daily), even if HSV has not been a trigger obvious for the patient’s erythema multiforme.
+Recurrent erythema multiforme is usually treated initially with continuous oral acyclovir for six months at a dose of 10 mg/kg / d in divided doses (e.g., 400 mg twice daily), even if HSV has not been a trigger evident for the patient’s erythema multiforme.

-This has been shown to be effective in double-blind, placebo-controlled studies.
+This is effective in double-blind, placebo-controlled studies.
 However, erythema multiforme may reappear when acyclovir is stopped.

-Other antiviral medications such as valciclovir (500-1000 mg / d) and famciclovir (250 mg twice daily) should be tried if acyclovir has not helped.
+Other antiviral medications such as valaciclovir (500-1000 mg / d) and famciclovir (250 mg twice daily) should be tried if acyclovir has not helped.